wlwlw/VisualArm/README.md

 # Visual Arm

-A 4 servo arm control program learn to performreaching task over deep reinforcement Learning.
+A 4 servo arm control program learn to perform reaching task over deep reinforcement Learning.
 The AI part is based on [DQN-tensorflow](https://github.com/devsisters/DQN-tensorflow).

 It consists of three ros nodes: